-RSI Relative Strength Index is the tool created to solve that problem.
-Developed by J. Welles Wilder Jr., the RSI acts as a momentum gauge, telling you when the price is in an overbought or oversold state.
+Mistakes such as buying near market tops or selling near bottoms often occur when traders confuse strong price movement with a sustainable trend.
+The RSI Relative Strength Index is a powerful momentum tool created to mitigate this problem.
+Developed by J. Welles Wilder Jr., the RSI acts as a momentum gauge, effectively signaling when an asset’s price is entering an overbought or oversold state.

-This guide will provide everything you need to master the RSI, from its formula and advanced strategies to the key mistakes to avoid.
+This comprehensive guide will provide everything needed to master the RSI, from its formula and advanced strategies to the key limitations and mistakes to avoid.

 Key Takeaways